B.S., Human-Centered Design and Development

 User Experience Professional Association

-Through undergraduate research, experiential opportunities, and student organizations like the User Experience Professional Association (UXPA), Human-Centered Design and Development students can extend learning far beyond the classroom.
+Through mentored research, experiential opportunities, and student organizations like the User Experience Professional Association (UXPA), Human-Centered Design and Development students can extend learning far beyond the classroom.
 UXPA promotes the value of user experience, research, design and evaluation to students through professional development, education, and networking.

 Learn about UXPA